2021 New Year bowls incorporated marching bands as best as they could, using audio and video recordings to add to the game’s atmosphere.

-The two-hour special also featured musical performances by Cheryl Crow, Lady A (formerly Lady Antebellum), and Rita Moreno, among others.
+The two-hour special also featured musical performances by Sheryl Crow, Lady A (formerly Lady Antebellum), and Rita Moreno, among others.
 Former Grand Marshals including celebrity chef Emeril Lagasse, actor Gary Sinise, and legendary baseball broadcaster Vin Scully also made appearances.
 For the broadcast, the Tournament of Roses teamed up with Feeding America to raise money for 21 million meals.

 “It was a unique opportunity to not only entertain our worldwide audience in new, dynamic ways but also to honor the Rose Parade’s 130-year tradition,” says David Eads, executive director and chief executive officer of the Tournament of Roses.
 “It was a fun-filled entertaining special that we think helped people kick off the New Year with that hope of new beginnings and joy.”

 Eads calls the TV special a six-month labor of love.
 “As soon as we announced that we would not be able to host the Rose Parade this year, we began work with our broadcast partners to develop what this TV special could be,” he says.